druimalban/saved_rap/doc/schemata.md

 #### What is the difference between our data model/ontology, and schema files for data?

 You have probably noticed that both [SAVED data model/ontology](https://marine.gov.scot/metadata/saved/schema/) and the schema files which we are writing are based on LinkML.
 This partly derives [from the design of LinkML itself](https://linkml.io/linkml/faq/general.html#is-linkml-just-for-metadata), which "doesn't draw any hard and fast distinction between data and metadata, recognising that “metadata” is often defined in relative terms."

-There are several elements to the fish data utilities workflow:
-1. We write **schema** files for data, which are based on LinkML
-2. The `fisdat(1)` utility validates and appends metadata to the description manifest, which is a **data** file in YAML or RDF/TTL, the schema of which is the [`job.yaml` component of the data model](`https://marine.gov.scot/metadata/saved/schema/job.yaml`)
-3. The data description manifest can be edited to describe jobs to be run on the data
-4. Upon upload, the `upload(1)` utility:
-   1. Checks that the referenced data exists, and that the checksum matches
-   2. Converts the schema files from YAML to machine-readable RDF/TTL (which can be used independently of the LinkML Python libraries)
-   3. Converts the manifest files from YAML to machine-readable RDF/TTL (or vice versa, since we also support creating/editing the manifest in RDF/TTL)
-   4. Uploads the set of data files + schema files + manifest to an external storage hosting provider (such as, at the moment Google Cloud)

-Here, it can be said that the schema files which we are writing describe data files, whereas the manifest files which the fish data utilities create are data files, which (usually) happen to be in the YAML format.
+Here, it can be said that the **schema** files which we are writing describe data files, whereas the manifest files which the fish data utilities create are **data** files, which (usually) happen to be in the YAML format.

 A further point which is relevant to this section is that there are circumstances in which YAML schema files will be valid, despite prefixes being used but not declared, whereas they may fail conversion due to this issue.
 Make sure that all identifiers referenced use a prefix which has been declared.